 STRONG MACRO FUNDAMENTALS

-Egypt’s strong long-term fundamentals and favorable demographics have served the country well even during challenging political and economic times.
+Egypt’s strong long-term fundamentals and favorable demographics have served the country well during challenging political and economic times.
 The country has a diverse economy with agriculture, manufacturing, retail, and real estate making up significant portions of its GDP.
 What is more, Egypt is the largest market in the MENA region by population with an increasingly young consumer base.
 Today, one in every four Arabs lives in Egypt.

 A COMPREHENSIVE ECONOMIC REFORM PROGRAM